 Since December 2017, he coördinates the Research Station at the Willem de Kooning; a platform where people share knowledge with people who are eager for knowledge.
 Even though the educational practice has a strong base at the Willem de Kooning Academy, it also crosses international boarders with workshops in the USA.
 Mark has a Certificate of Proficiency in English.

 In the winter of 2016, after a two year part-time study at Master Design, Mark acquired his Master of Arts degree (MFA).
 In this master, which focusses on self-defined design research, he has developed his professional expertise in design research, analysis of representation and visual dialogues in relation to identity politics and race/ethnicity within the field of cultural diversity.
 This resulted in a design research thesis called “Post-What?!?
 Cultural classification in an era the claims to be ‘Post—’.”

-At this moment Mark is transforming the Studio for Visual Pop.Culture to a practice for design & research on visual identity, politics and representation.
-This will results in new design research projects in which open access to the research proces and a dialogic design approach will be key aspects.
+At this moment Mark is working in the Studio for Visual Pop.Culture to a practice for design & research on visual identity, politics and representation.
+At this moment he dedicates the time and energy of the studio on ‘The Remixed history of Huey in a Rattan Chair‘

 Mark is married to Rianne Petter.
 Together they have two sons; Otis (2010) and Hèron (2013).
 Music plays an important part in Mark’s personal and professional life.
 Since the age of ten Mark plays the tenor saxophone.
 He has played in several bands ranging from (free)jazz, funk and improvisation-based music to cover and tribute bands.